 - 4. In the Settings section, specify the following information: - Network paths.
-Enter one or more UNC paths for the repository. - Click Add (+) to add more than one path. - Include files of type.
+Enter one or more UNC paths for the repository.

+Click Add (+) to add more than one path.

+- Include files of type.
 Enter one or more file extensions, separated by commas, to include in the repository. - Exclude files of type.
 Enter one or more file extensions, separated by commas, to exclude from the repository. - 5.
-In the Analysis section, set the following properties:

-- Analysis Type.
-Select one of the following analysis types: - No Analysis does not analyze any item.
+In the Analysis section, set the following properties: - Analysis Type.
+Select one of the following (if creating a decoupled IDOL database repository, select Content): - No Analysis does not analyze any item.